What WMT says

 Brilliant course – all very relevant, useful, fantastic content

 Our teaching has working in Morocco many times.
-High altitude research guru and world authority on the “eye at altitude” Consultant Ophthalmologist Dan Morris BSc (Hons) MBChB FRCSEd(Ophth) MFSEM(UK) and mountain man WMT’s Commercial Director Barry Roberts will lead the 2017 expedition with Nigel Williams IML/MIC (training manager at Glenmore Lodge).
+This is the 2017 team – most of whom are already booked for 2018.
+High altitude research guru and world authority on the “eye at altitude” Consultant Ophthalmologist Dan Morris BSc (Hons) MBChB FRCSEd(Ophth) MFSEM(UK) and mountain man WMT’s Commercial Director Barry Roberts will lead the 2018 expedition with Nigel Williams IML/MIC (training manager at Glenmore Lodge).
 EM Consultant and well travelled mountain medic Dr Duncan Gray will join us again.
 The well travelled Dr Charlotte Verney completes the 2017 teaching team.

 Expedition Structure & Content